githubteacher/everyone-july/places/aldorian2015-montreal-quebec-canada.md

 - 80% French
 - It is an Island
 - Lots of movies are made here
+- We have a GrandPrix

 ### Places To Eat
 - Shartz
 - Gibby's
+- Lafleur Hotdogs

 ### Places To Go
 - The mountain